ROHMUSDC/BD9G101G-EVK-101/README.md

 ----
 ### Repository Contents
-* Application Note Folder: Contains Draft Version of EVK Application Note
+* User's Guide: Contains the User's Guide for this EVK
 * Design Files: Contains Schematic, BOM, and Gerber information for this EVK Board
 * Supplemental Info Folder: Contains General Presentation and HotPlugging Analysis for this EVK Board